plurid/messager/packages/messager-server/README.md

 `messager` is a [service](https://messager.plurid.cloud) or self-hosted messaging queue.

-`messager` is intended to be:
+`messager` is intended to:

-+ centralized, single messaging space for multi-project/multi-package software systems;
++ be a centralized, single messaging space for multi-project software systems;
 + handle publish/subscribe, notify across multiple users, tokens, domains.

 `messager` has clients for: